levi0206/ML-group-github/README.md

 There's no restriction to the packages you use.
 You can use any package you want to use.
 Feel free to add comments for clarity.

+## Images
+It's okay to take screenshots when you're lazy typing complicated markdown code.
+Please add your images to the folder `image` with identifiable name.